 1.)
 Rent Books

 You can cut up to 90% of the original cost price by doing this.
-Renting is great when it’s an elective course, you won't need in the future and when the book is very expensive.
+Renting is great when it’s an elective course, you won’t need it in the future and when the book is very expensive.
 If you want to own the book at the end of the semester, you have the whole semester to gather the balance and pay up.
 There are so many companies that offer rentals.
 I love using Chegg, Valore, and Skyo .
 For more rental companies, Google is your friend.

 2) Share Books

-If your roommate or friend is taking the same class with you, you don’t need to buy two books.
+If your roommate or friend is taking the same class as you, you don’t need to buy two books.
 This is good for light-credit-load subjects, electives, small textbooks, or recommended (not required) books.
 If you also have a reading group or reading partners, you can agree and get a few books for the whole group.
 Sharing books is not good for core subjects, big textbooks, or heavy-credit-load subjects.

 3) Used Books